Arc’teryx Aperture Chalk Bag Review

 My Arc’teryx Aperture chalk bag review determined that this bag is great for sport climbing, but not ideal for bouldering.
 If you mostly sport climb then this is possibly the best bag you can find.
 The chalk-tight closure system is incredibly useful and it stays open at all times when around your waist.

 If you mostly boulder, though, don’t get this bag.
-Go for a chalk bag that stands upright or a chalk bucket.
+Go for a chalk bag that stands upright or a good chalk bucket.